pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/repository_concepts/software_repository.rst

 The updated and newly added packages under test binary repository enters a test process.
 The approved packages after this process are merged to this stable repository by release manager.

-All of these repositories group pacakges by `supported architectures`_ and these repositories are also have debug packages folder.

-During alfa, beta versions of Pardus distributions, all these repositories are the same.

 .. _binary repositories: http://packages.pardus.org.tr/pardus/
 .. _devel package source repository: http://developer.pardus.org.tr/guides/releasing/repository_concepts/sourcecode_repository.html#devel-folder